Algebra-AI/gametuner-documentation/docs/src/index.md

 ## Looking beyond

 The product is still in it's early days.
+We aim to become one stop solution for Data Platform and Analytics.

 ## Where to start?